How Many People Have Tattoos In America?

 Are tattoos more popular now, or is it just that people feel more comfortable showing them in public?

-Both things are right.
-Statistics show that tattoos are trendy in the United States now, but they are also more socially acceptable, especially among younger generations.
+Both are contributing factors.
+Statistics show that tattoos are currently trendy in the United States, and that they are more socially acceptable, especially among younger generations.

 How Many Americans Have Tattoos?